aws-solutions-library-samples/multi-region-infrastructure-deployment/README.md

 ## Architecture Overview
 ![Architecture](architecture.png)

-At a high level, the Multi Region Infrastructure Deployment pipeline does the following steps:
+At a high level, the Multi Region Infrastructure Deployment solution does the following steps:

 1. Automatically detects changes to a source GitHub repository
 2. Validates the CloudFormation template using cfn-lint and cfn_nag, and halts a deployment if either check fails